claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

     url: https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam
 ---

 I believe that learning by practicing is the best way to learn.
-With that in mind, I found an interesting way to get hands-on to real-world projects to acquire experience: [Frontend Mentor challenges][frontend-mentor-challenges].
+With that in mind, I found an interesting way to get some hands-on experience: [Frontend Mentor challenges][frontend-mentor-challenges].

 This _FAQ accordion card_ was my first challenge.
-The goal was get it looking as close as possible to the design provided, keeping in mind that the users should be able to:
+The goal was get it looking as close as possible to the design provided, allowing the users to:

 > - View the optimal layout for the component depending on their device’s screen size.
 > - See hover states for all interactive elements on the page;